gardener/gardener/docs/development/local_setup.md

 * [Building and starting Gardener components locally](#start-gardener-locally)
 * [Using your local Gardener setup to create a Shoot](#create-a-shoot)

-## Limitations of the local development setup
+## Limitations of the Local Development Setup

 You can run Gardener (API server, controller manager, scheduler, gardenlet) against any local Kubernetes cluster, however, your seed and shoot clusters must be deployed to a cloud provider.
 Currently, it is not possible to run Gardener entirely isolated from any cloud provider.
 This means that to be able create Shoot clusters you need to register an external Seed cluster (e.g., one created in AWS).